News and stories from Powersports racing in the United States.

 “I just got hung up and had a couple of tries at it,”said DeLong.
 “I was kicking myself in the butt for that one.
 But I pulled it through.
 It feels good to finally get a win.
 It feels like I’ve been at this a couple of years and I’m happy to finally get it done.”

 DeLong returns to action in two weeks at the John Penton GNCC in Millfield, Ohio, on May 21st.

 Next Round (5): Greensboro, GA – June 11, 2023

 Dragon’s Back Enduro – Results

 NE Pro1 Class

-ROCKSTAR ENERGY HUSQVARNA’S DALTON SHIREY CONTINUES HARE & HOUND DOMINANCE WITH JERICHO VICTORY
+ROCKSTAR ENERGY HUSQVARNA’S DALTON SHIREY CONTINUES HARE & HOUND FORM WITH JERICHO PODIUM

-Rockstar Energy Husqvarna Factory Racing rider Dalton Shirey has continued his run of dominance at Round 3 of the 2023 AMA National Hare & Hound Championship, with the defending champion taking a third-straight victory in Jericho, Utah, on Saturday.
+Rockstar Energy Husqvarna Factory Racing rider Dalton Shirey has continued his run of form at Round 4 of the 2023 AMA National Hare & Hound Championship, with the defending champion taking the second step of the podium in Jericho, Utah, on Saturday.